-Over the past few months, Invity has published a series of guides aimed at making the fundamentals of crypto accessible to as many people as possible.
+On the Invity blog, we have published a series of guides aimed at making the fundamentals of crypto accessible to as many people as possible.
 This article is the culmination of that effort, rounding up everything that people should know when getting involved with crypto into a single practical resource.

 For further information or a plain-English explanation of any part of this article, check out our individual guides to important crypto terms for beginners.